-7 Arrays

-An array structure is represented as square brackets surrounding zero or more values.
+7 Arrays An array structure is a pair of square bracket tokens surrounding zero or more values.
 The values are separated by commas.
 The order of the values is significant.

 Figure 3 - array

 8 Numbers

 A number is represented in base 10 with no superfluous leading zero.
-It may have a preceding minus sign.
-It may have a .-prefixed fractional part.
-It may have an exponent of ten, prefixed by e or E and optionally e or e.
+It may have a preceding minus sign (U+002D).
+It may have a .
+(U+002E) prefixed fractional part.
+It may have an exponent of ten, prefixed by e (U+0065) or E (U+0045) and optionally + (U+002B) or - (U+002D).
+The digits are the code points U+0030 through U+0039.

-Figure 4 - number

-Numeric values that cannot be represented as sequences of digits (such as Infinity and NaN) are not permitted.
+Figure 4 - number Numeric values that cannot be represented as sequences of digits (such as Infinity and NaN) are not permitted.

-9 String

-A string is a sequence of Unicode code points wrapped with quotation marks (U+0022).
+9 String A string is a sequence of Unicode code points wrapped with quotation marks (U+0022).
 All characters may be placed within the quotation marks except for the characters that must be escaped: quotation mark (U+0022), reverse solidus (U+005C), and the control characters U+0000 to U+001F.
 All characters may be placed within the quotation marks except for the characters that must be escaped: quotation mark (U+0022), reverse solidus (U+005C), and the control characters U+0000 to U+001F.

-There are two-character escape sequence representations of some characters.

-\" represents the quotation mark character (U+0022). \\ represents the reverse solidus character (U+005C). \\ / represents the solidus character (U+002F).
-This makes it possible to embed JSON in HTML. \\ b represents the backspace character (U+0008). \\ f represents the form feed character (U+000C). \\ n represents the line feed character (U+000A). \\ r represents the carriage return character (U+000D). \\ t represents the character tabulation character (U+0009).
+There are two-character escape sequence representations of some characters. \" represents the quotation mark character (U+0022). \land represents the reverse solidus character (U+005C). \backslash / represents the solidus character (U+002F). b represents the backspace character (U+0008). $\fi represents$ the form feed character (U+000C). n represents the line feed character (U+000A). \r represents the carriage return character (U+000D). t represents the character tabulation character (U+0009).
 So, for example, a string containing only a single reverse solidus character may be represented as "\\".
 Any code point may be represented as a hexadecimal number.
 The meaning of such a number is determined by ISO/IEC 10646.
 If the code point is in the Basic Multilingual Plane (U+0000 through U+FFFF), then it may be represented as a six-character sequence: a reverse solidus, followed by the lowercase letter u, followed by four hexadecimal digits that encode the code point.
-The hexadecimal letters A though F can be upper or lowercase.
-So, for example, a string containing only a single reverse solidus character may be represented as "\u005c".

-The following four cases all produce the same result:
+Hexadecimal digits can be digits (U+0030 through U+0039) or the hexadecimal letters A through F in uppercase (U+0041 through U+0046) or lowercase (U+0061 through U+0066).
+So, for example, a string containing only a single reverse solidus character may be represented as " $\u005C$ ".
+The following four cases all produce the same result: - "\u002F" - "\u002f" - "\/" - "/" To escape a code point that is not in the Basic Multilingual Plane, the character is represented as a twelvecharacter sequence, encoding the UTF-16 surrogate pair.
+So for example, a string containing only the G clef character (U+1D11E) may be represented as " $\uD834\uDD1E$ ".

-'''

-"\u002F"

-"\u002f"

-"\/"

-"/"

-'''